Skip to main content

 Before rollout, require two fields for every step: a PSD2 legal-basis status of validated or unknown, pending advice, and a named control owner.
 If either field is missing, the flow is not ready.

-From this pack, you can verify VAT process checkpoints, record-keeping and audit structure, and that Cross-border Rulings exist for complex VAT transactions, subject to national ruling conditions.
-You cannot confirm EMI or PI perimeter conclusions from these sources alone.
+You can verify VAT process checkpoints, record-keeping and audit structure, and that Cross-border Rulings exist for complex VAT transactions, subject to national ruling conditions.
+Confirm EMI or PI perimeter conclusions with specialist legal counsel before relying on VAT sources alone.
 Related: Inward Remittance for Platforms: How to Accept Payments from Overseas Clients.

 This VAT-focused pack cannot tell you when an Electronic Money Institution path is legally required.
 What it can do is clarify the VAT process obligations and flag where a separate payments-law review is still needed.